-There are many cases when we may want to replace an existing block like we want to create multiple versions of the same drawing with different block definitions, for example, landscape plan with different trees.
-Or our company decides to upgrade its title block and we need to paste the new one in an old drawing and so on.
+There are many cases when we may want to replace an existing block like we want to create multiple versions of the same drawing with different block definitions, for example, a landscape plan with different trees.
+Or our company decides to upgrade its title block and we need to paste the new one in an old drawing.

 Rename the existing block

 We can rename the existing block and copy the new one in the drawing.
 This is extremely useful if we want to save the old block instead of just replacing it.

 To do that we will use the RENAME command.
 Just follow these simple steps:

 - To start the command we just have to type RENAME on the command line.

 - A new window will pop up called Rename.
 Here we have to click on the type of object that we want to rename from the list on the left.
 In our case we choose Blocks.